Wallpaper Installation Tips

 Wall Currently Has No Wallpaper

-If the wall has a textured or stucco-type finish, as is the case in many newer homes, or the wall is not in good condition and would require more than just minimal patching, you will want to create a smooth surface to ensure the best wallpaper installation technique.
-The easiest way to achieve a perfectly smooth wall finish if one does not already exist, is to Prime the wall, install wall liner and then Prime the wall liner, creating a brand new wall.
-Read more information about the use of wall liner in the “Wall Liner is the Best Solution for Problem Walls” section below.
+You want to create a smooth surface to ensure the best wallpaper look.
+For example, in the case of stucco-type finish, or poor conditions that require more than just a little patching, use wall liner.
+The easiest way to achieve a perfect, smooth wall finish is to prime the wall, install wall liner, and then prime the wall liner, creating a brand new wall.
+Read more info about the use of wall liner in the “Wall Liner is the Best Solution for Problem Walls” section below.

 Wall Currently Has Wallpaper

-2. The wallpaper will be peelable and the top layer will come off in big pieces.
+- The wallpaper will be peelable and the top layer will come off in big pieces.

 Wallpaper Removal Technique.
 As easy as 1-2-3